flexmonster/pivot-typescript/README.md

 ## Usage

-For details on usage, refer to the [Flexmonster integration with TypeScript](https://www.flexmonster.com/doc/integration-with-typescript/?r=gh_typescript) tutorial.
+For details on usage, refer to the [Integration with TypeScript](https://www.flexmonster.com/doc/integration-with-typescript/?r=gh_typescript) guide.